nasimsoltani/DataFactory/HDF5/README.md

 ## Code description:

-This repository have two code stucture:
+This repository has two code stucture:

 1. `Generate_HDF5_Dataset.py`: to generate the hdf5 files from the folder containing multimodal data samples.
-2. `Read_HDF5_Dataset.py`: to read the generated hdf5 files.
+2. `Read_HDF5_Dataset.py`: to read the generated hdf5 file.

 ## Multimodal input folder structure: